mattihirvonen/esp32charge/README.md

 ### This project is for monitoring battery charge state [Ah] in sailing boat

 ADC measurement sample rate has choosen to be 50 ms for reason tiller pilot operation.
 Tiller pilot motor drives very short periods (typically one to two secons at time).
+Sample rate may be need to change shorter.
+INA219 chip will software configure to do 16 ADC convesions averaging by silicon which takes about 8.5 ms.
+INA219 chip sensitivity is 10 uV / bit (12 bit conversion).
+Other alternative common used module type INA226 have sensitivity 1 uV / bit (16 bit conversion).
-Battery charging calculation expects efficiency by default to be 80%
+Battery charging calculation expects efficiency by default to be 80% (software feature)

 Used components are
 - Seeed Studio XIAO ESP32-S3 module (dual core CPU)